DavidONeill75101/level-4-project/manual.md

    pip install -r requirements.txt
    ```

-5. Run the file <em>indexing.py</em> which will automatically index the CoronaCentral dataset and also create a .csv file for easy access to the altmetric scores.
-This execution should take around 5 minutes (depending on the machine) and is very computationally intensive.
+5. Run the file <em>indexing.py</em> which will automatically retrieve the documents from the CoronaCentral dataset and perform the necessary preprocessing.
+There will be warnings which can be ignored.

    ```console
    python indexing.py
    ```

 6. Run the file <em>application.py</em> which will start running the RESTful API for the IR tool.
 Now API calls can be made directly, returning raw JSON which simply contains a list of the IDs for the documents retrieved.
+There will be warnings which can be ignored.

    ```console
    python application.py